 After putting on one of the most impressive Olympic Games ever, Barcelona confirmed itself as Read more →

-Flash back to 1937, and read the words by George Orwell in Homage to Catalonia.
+Flash back to 1937, and read George Orwell’s first hand account in Homage to Catalonia.